Essex County Expungement Lawyers

 Waiting Periods for Essex County Expungements

 Wait times have also been reduced recently in New Jersey.
 Juveniles used to have to wait five years after their adjudications to apply for expungement, but now only three years if they have no new charges within that time.
-For adult crimes, the recent law reduces the prior ten-year waiting period to six years before a petitioner may expunge indictable crimes.
+For adult crimes, the recent law reduces the prior six-year waiting period to five years before a petitioner may expunge indictable crimes.
 There is also the possibility of an early pathway expungement for those seeking early expungement due to extraordinary circumstances.
 Wait times for some expungements, such as dismissed cases, PTI discharges, and conditional discharges, require the shortest waiting period to petition for expungement.
 Dismissals require no wait time, while PTI and conditional discharges have a six-month waiting period; both are conditioned on a one-time program completion.

 Third and fourth degree small drug possession and intent to distribute offenses for 18 to 21 year old’s may be expunged one year after completing terms of sentencing, payment of fines and terms of parole or probation.
-Additionally, the wait time is two years for municipal ordinance violations, three years for juvenile delinquents charged with the equivalent of adult crimes, five years for not more than four disorderly persons offenses, and six years for single indictable crimes and multiple crimes if disposed of at the same time or part of a spree.
+Additionally, the wait time is two years for municipal ordinance violations, three years for juvenile delinquents charged with the equivalent of adult crimes, five years for not more than five disorderly persons offenses, and five years for single indictable crimes and multiple crimes if disposed of at the same time or part of a spree.